Meet the team

 Eileen Russell

 I am the Founder and Clinical Director of WayMaker Child Therapy CIC, where I lead with a deep passion for the healing power of play.
-Specialising in complex childhood trauma, Eileen brings over 20 years of experience supporting children and families with compassion, creativity, and hope.
-I believe every child’s capacity to heal and thrive, no matter their story.
+With over 20 years of experience in children’s services, I specialise in supporting children and families through complex childhood trauma with compassion, creativity, and hope.
+I believe wholeheartedly in every child’s capacity to heal and thrive, no matter their story.

 Florence Walker